 Rubin's pedigree swings wide: making movies with Bernardo Bertolluci; premastering CDs for the Grateful Dead; developing the “paint-your-own pottery” studio industry; years at Netflix... but through it all he’s been a passionate photographer and collector.
-Last summer he left his Senior Innovator role at Adobe to focus on his fine art photography.
-Even as he began to show and sell his work, the frustrations he experienced in printing and framing led to the creation of Neomodern in 2017.
+A few years ago he left his Senior Innovator role at Adobe to focus on fine art photography.
+He's now dedicated to his own work as well as teaching and collecting.
+His philosophy and workshops can be found at www.neomodern.com

 21 October 2018 | 17 mins 47 secs